IamKatMota/Capstone---ScentHive/README.md

 # 🌿 Scent Hive - A Fragrance Community

 Scent Hive is a **Fragrantica-inspired web application** where users can **explore, review, and track their favorite fragrances**.
-Built using the **PERN stack (PostgreSQL, Express.js, React, Node.js)**, this platform allows fragrance enthusiasts to **discover new scents, share reviews, and build a personal collection**.
+Built using the **PERN stack (PostgreSQL, Express.js, React, Node.js) & TailwindCSS**, this platform allows fragrance enthusiasts to **discover new scents, share reviews, and build a personal collection**.

 ## **🚀 Features**
 ✅ **User Authentication** - Sign up, log in, and manage your profile